 With a clear-eyed acknowledgment of how misguided and misinformed she was about mental illness, Kayla Stoecklein shares her story in hopes that anyone walking through the wilderness of mental illness will be better equipped for the journey and will learn to put their hope in Jesus through it all.

-Kayla can be found rebuilding beautiful on her Website – Kayla Stoecklein, Instagram, and God’s Got This.
+Kayla can be found rebuilding beautiful on her Website – Kayla Stoecklein and Instagram

 Maybe you are reading this post and struggling with thoughts of suicide.
 Please know you matter.
 Reach out to someone and share your pain.
-Call the Suicide Prevention number at 1-800 – 273 – TALK (8255)
+Call the Suicide Prevention number at 988 or 1-800 – 273 – TALK (8255

 Maree Dee is a participant in the Amazon Services LLC Associates Program.
 It is an affiliate advertising program designed to provide a means for sites to earn advertising fees.
-She will receive a small commission that helps in covering the costs of this blog.
-Buying an item will be at no extra cost to you.
+She will receive a small commission that helps cover the costs of this blog.
+There is no extra cost to you.

 For sharing Kayla’s post.
 So much wisdom in this post!
 This discussion is needed so very much, I learned several ways to handle the myths that I hear from others I encounter.
 This post was uplifting and helpful all at once.